-The modelling of interferometric data requires both robust and efficient numerical methods to compute the microlensing models, with a good control on numerical errors, in order to calculate the wide range of models typically required by Markov Chain Monte Carlo (MCMC) algorithms.
-In this work, we discuss in detail the case of single-lens models.
-In \Sec{sec_secVis}, we propose a new an more efficient approach for the exact calculation of the complex interferometric visibility than what exists in the literature; we also establish a new approximation, the `thin-arcs approximation', which runs $\times6$ to $\times10$ times faster than the exact calculation and should apply to a large fraction of potential observational targets.
-In \Sec{sec_applic}, we illustrate and discuss the domain of validity of the thin-arcs approximation by comparing it to the exact calculation, and also to the point-source approximation.
-We further discuss possible shortcomings of ill-defined parameterisations, and advocate for suitable sets of parameters depending on the characteristics of the observed microlensing event.
-We conclude in \Sec{sec_conc} we summarise the main results and discuss the perspectives of optical/infrared long baseline interferometric observations of microlensing events, in particular in the context of recent developments of the ESO VLTI/GRAVITY instrument.
+The modelling of interferometric data requires both robust and efficient numerical methods to compute the microlensing models, with a good control on numerical errors, in order to calculate the wide range of models typically required by Markov chain Monte Carlo (MCMC) algorithms.
+In this work we discuss in detail the case of single-lens models.
+In \Sec{sec_secVis} we propose a new and more efficient approach for the exact calculation of the complex interferometric visibility than exists in the literature; we also establish a new approximation, called the thin-arcs approximation, which runs six to ten times faster than the exact calculation, and should apply to a large fraction of potential observational targets.
+In \Sec{sec_applic} we illustrate and discuss the domain of validity of the thin-arcs approximation by comparing it to the exact calculation, and also to the point-source approximation.
+We discuss the possible shortcomings of ill-defined parametrisations, and advocate for suitable sets of parameters that depend on the characteristics of the observed microlensing event.
+Finally, in \Sec{sec_conc} we summarise the main results and discuss the perspectives of optical/infrared long baseline interferometric observations of microlensing events, in particular in the context of recent developments of the ESO VLTI/GRAVITY instrument.